NORTH AMERICA:

 1. Right-click your PDF in Windows File Explorer and select “Make Secure PDF”.

-Create a protected PDF
+Create a copy protected PDF

 Prevent printing of a PDF